skillz4real/paste-bin/README.md

 paste-bin is meant to be a personal deployable paste bin to be used on your local network, facing the internet or behind a router/firewall with a proxy or VPN

-**Disclaimer:** *This project is for educational and ethical purposes only.
-The author is not responsible for any misuse or damage caused by this program.*

 ---

 ## ⚙️ Installation